tfgg/magres-format/README.md

 magres-format
 =============

-Code for parsing CASTEP ab-initio magnetic resonance file format.
+Code for parsing the CCP-NC ab-initio magnetic resonance file format as used in the latest version of Castep.
 See more at http://www.ccpnc.ac.uk/pmwiki.php/CCPNC/Fileformat

 Installing
 ----------